bfemiano/matchbot/README.md

 ### Personality

 Contains the details of the match.
 Currently includes: age, gender, current opinion of you, interests, and personality traits.
-This will be expanded on over time (see roadmap section)
+This will be expanded on over time (see roadmap section).

+Personalities can be saved to engram files as a .dat and reloaded later.
+When reloaded, the personality will use your conversation history as part of the completion prompt to generate a nice welcome back message.

 ### Responder